 Ms. Chriss is a member of The Florida Bar, and the bars of the U.S. Middle and Northern District Courts of Florida.
 She is a member of the Executive Committee of the Public Interest Law Section of the Florida Bar, and serves as Chair-Elect of the section’s Children’s Rights Committee.
 Ms. Chriss serves as an Attorney ad Litem for the Eighth Judicial Circuit’s registry for dependent children with special needs.

 Ms. Chriss focuses primarily on childhood trauma and LGBT advocacy, and has presented at numerous statewide and national conferences on these two topics, including at the 2018 Council of Parent and Attorney Advocates (COPAA), the 2017 National Legal Aid and Defenders Association (NLADA), the 2017 Guardian ad Litem Disabilities Conference, the 2018 Equal Justice Conference (EJC), and the 2017 Supportive Housing Summit, among others.
 She has published two articles, one titled "After Obergefell v.
 Hodges: the Continuing Battle Over Equal Rights for Sexual Minorities in the United States" and the other titled "The Case for Trauma-Informed, Gender-Specific Prevention & Early Intervention Programming in Reducing Female Juvenile Delinquency in Florida."

-Chelsea Dunn - Staff Attorney
+Chelsea Dunn - Staff Attorney Pronouns: She, her, hers

 Chelsea Dunn joined Southern Legal Counsel as a Staff Attorney in July 2018.
 She is the director of the Healthy Kids Medical-Legal Partnership, seeking to resolve the health-harming legal needs of some of Florida’s underserved children.
 She also contributes to SLC’s efforts to prevent discrimination against vulnerable populations.